Trent College: Sexual abuse scandal and legal proceedings

+As a result of the investigation, two teachers were prosecuted and convicted of serious sexual assaults against male pupils.
+Peter James Joseph O'Gorman pleaded guilty at Nottingham Crown Court on 6 April 1990, to two counts of buggery, one count of attempted buggery, and three counts of indecent assault, receiving a four-year sentence.
+Anthony Edmonds pleaded guilty at Reading Crown Court to four counts of buggery and seven counts of indecent assault, and was sentenced to a total of six years in prison.

+In 2015, a local law firm announced that an out-of-court civil settlement had been reached with the school regarding a historic claim of sexual abuse.
+The announcement specified that the claim related to abuse by two former teachers who, the firm stated, had not been convicted of any crime.

 Buildings and facilities

 The Warner Library was built by pupils in 1929 and contained about 6500 books, fiction, non-fiction and reference materials.
 The Obolensky, a modern lunch hall/meeting place, was opened in February 2008 and is named after Russian Prince Alexander Obolensky, a former pupil of Trent College.
 A new library (a conversion of the former dining hall conserving original wood panelling) was opened in 2010 and is named 'The Duke of Devonshire Library' after the school's president.
 The former Warner Library was converted into a Computer Science lab in 2016.

-The Chapel
+The chapel

-The foundation stone of the Chapel was laid after the death of Francis Wright.
-The building, which cost £300 and was designed by a Mr Robinson of Derby, has been re-modelled three times: first in 1949 by Sir Albert Richardson, president of the Royal Academy; the chancel was redesigned after a new organ was installed in 1976; and finally, in 2001, the pews and lighting were replaced.
+The foundation stone of the chapel was laid after the death of Francis Wright.
+The building, which cost £300 and was designed by a Mr Robinson of Derby in 1875, has been re-modelled three times: first in 1949 by Sir Albert Richardson, president of the Royal Academy; the chancel was redesigned after a new organ was installed in 1976; and finally, in 2001, the pews and lighting were replaced.
 The west door curtain was a part of the interior of Westminster Abbey at the coronation of Queen Elizabeth II.
 The wooden collection plates are carved from olive wood from the Garden of Gethsemane outside Jerusalem, where Jesus Christ was arrested before his crucifixion.
 These were a bequest from the Broadhurst family.

 As an Anglican school, pupils are required to attend chapel services throughout the week.
 In addition, boarders are required to attend Sunday services as well.